alerodang/beautiful_forms/README.md

 # beautiful_forms

-A new Flutter package for creating beautiful forms.
+This package is used for creating beautiful forms for mister restaurant app.
+This package allows us to build forms from a json file.

 ## Getting Started